27 Mar 2025

 We launched our Bursary Scheme in October.
 Find out more about some of the successful applicants

-In October, Yorkshire Netball launched our Bursary Scheme.
+In October, we launched our Yorkshire Netball Bursary Scheme.
 A scheme intended to help access Netball, grow Netball or support Netball in the Yorkshire region.
 We were pleased to receive an unexpected amount of applications.

 In February, we caught up with some of the recipients of the bursary to see how it had improved their access to Netball.